 World Heart Day is observed on September 29.
-This commemoration was created by the World Health Organization and the World Heart Federation, and it aims at raising awareness about cardiovascular disease and other afflictions that affect the heart, in order to help people identify its warning signs and symptoms, how to look for help and how to fight it.
-Around 18 million people die of heart disease every year, so it is very important to educate people on risk factors and behaviors in order to help with prevention.
+This commemoration was created by the World Health Organization and the World Heart Federation, and it aims at raising awareness about cardiovascular disease and other afflictions that affect the heart.
+They hope to help people identify warning signs and symptoms, how to look for help, and how to fight it.
+Around 18 million people die of heart disease every year, so it is very important to educate people on risk factors and healthy living to help with prevention.

-The idea for World Heart Day came from Antoni Bayes de Luna, who was the president of the World Heart Federation (1997-1999).
+World Heart Day was the idea of Antoni Bayes de Luna, the president of the World Heart Federation (1997-1999).
 World Heart Day was officially established by the World Heart Federation and the World Health Organization in 1999 and was first celebrated on September 24, 2000.
 This day was observed on the last Sunday of September until 2011, when September 29 was officially set as World Heart Day.

-Most of the deaths by cardiovascular disease happen in countries with large low and middle-income populations, but the World Heart Federation believes that heart health is a fundamental human right and that every citizen deserves to be educated on how to control risk factors.
-That's why on every World Heart Day the WHF partners with governments around the world to organize events for communities, families and individuals to attend and learn how to deal with their heart health and the health of others.
+Most deaths from cardiovascular disease are in countries with large low and middle-income populations, but the World Heart Federation believes that knowing how to keep your heart healthy is something every citizen deserves to be taught.
+That's why on World Heart Day the WHF partners with governments around the world to organize free events for communities, families, and individuals to attend and learn to maintain a healthy heart.

-At the same time, 80% of cardiovascular disease deaths are preventable, as they derive from unhealthy habits such as an unhealthy diet, lack of physical exercise, and alcohol and tobacco abuse.
-The majority of the World Heart Day campaign aims at teaching people how to avoid these risky habits and change their life for the better, so as to prevent more avoidable premature deaths.
+80% of cardiovascular disease deaths are preventable since they derive from unhealthy habits such as an unhealthy diet, lack of physical exercise, alcohol, and tobacco abuse.
+The official World Heart Day campaign's main aim is to teach people how to avoid these risky habits and change their life for the better, preventing more avoidable premature deaths.

 World Heart Day Activities